 (shell, ftp, X Windows, and any other TCP based application

-one of its basic features is bi-directional port tunneling.
+One of the basic features of SSH is bi-directional port tunneling.

-The port tunneling feature is a true nightmare for security officers
+The bi-directional port tunneling feature is a true nightmare for security officers

 where firewalls have no knowledge of what is done inside a SSH session and new connections over an existing tunnel can be made from outside a corporate LAN to inside the corporate LAN.

 ufdbGuard makes an end to the nightmare of security officers and can block SSH tunnels.